 To book, click here to email the clinic and provide your name and phone number.
 Alternatively, you can call the clinic on 02 9438 2511 or click on the link below to book a place now.
 Registrations close 12/5/2021.

-Clinician Webinar Recording (3hrs) – Assessment and Treatment for Selective Mutism
+Clinician Workshop (Sydney) – Assessment and Treatment for SM

-3-hour webinar recording for psychologists, speech therapists, and mental health workers.
+1 day workshop for psychologists, speech therapists, and mental health professionals.